sanic-org/sanic/docs/sanic/routing.rst

     async def get_handler(request):
         return text('GET request - {}'.format(request.args))

 There is also an optional `host` argument (which can be a list or a string).
 This restricts a route to the host or hosts provided.
-If there is a also a route with no host, it will be the default.
+If there is also a route with no host, it will be the default.

 .. code-block:: python